raspberrypilearning/av-e-card/en/step_5.md

-## Sharing with friends and family
+## Share your e-card with friends and family

-Now that you've created your audio visual e-card, it's time to share it with your friends and family.
+Now that you've created your audiovisual e-card, it's time to share it with your friends and family.

 --- task ---

-Make sure you are logged into Scratch, then click on the **Share** button, to allow others to view your project.
+Make sure that you are logged in to Scratch, then click the **Share** button, to allow others to view your project.

 --- /task ---

 --- task ---

-Click on the **Projects page** button once your project has been shared.
+When your project has been shared, click the **See Project Page** button.
 This might take some time, as the GIF needs to be uploaded.

 ![image showing Project Page button](images/projects-page.png)